superintendent2521/twitter-account-location-in-username/README.md

 - Automatically detects usernames on Twitter/X pages
 - Queries Twitter's GraphQL API to get account location information
 - Displays the corresponding country flag emoji next to usernames
+- Hide posts/accounts originating from countries you select in the popup
 - Works with dynamically loaded content (infinite scroll)
 - Caches location data to minimize API calls